 Net revenue = Gross revenue – Returns – Discounts

-Let’s go back to the example of the auto repair shop in the calculation of gross revenue.
-It had $570,000 in sales of parts and labor, $8,000 in returns of parts, and $300,000 of COGS.
+Let’s go back to the example of the auto repair shop.
+It had $570,000 in parts and labor sales, $8,000 in parts returns, and $300,000 in COGS.
 Its gross revenue was $570,000.

 But for net revenue, we need to deduct the $8,000 worth of returns.
 Doing so gives us $562,000.
 Net revenue does not consider the cost of goods sold.
 So we ignore that figure.

 Net revenue = $570,000 – $8,000 = $562,000Discover ways to increase the profits of your business